Green Exchange: Building

 Green Exchange is located at 2545 West Diversey Avenue alongside the Kennedy Expressway, from which the building's iconic four story clock tower can be seen.
 The tower underwent significant rehabilitation in 2008 to restore the façade's original architectural ornamentation.

 The building's conversion has been headed by Hartshorne Plunkard Architecture.
 The first and second floors have retail stores and showrooms while the third and fourth floors are for shared and individual office spaces.
 Additional tenant amenities include bike rooms, showers and environmentally friendly meeting and event space.

-The 272000 sqft, four story building is U-shaped, divided into two wings separated by a courtyard.
+The 272000 sqft, four-story building is U-shaped, divided into two wings separated by a courtyard.
 This layout allows natural light to penetrate from more than 600 windows that surround the building.
 The roof of the parking structure features a 8041 sqft sky garden that is accessible from the second floor.
 Rain is collected in a 41,329-gallon cistern underneath the ground floor and used to irrigate plants and grass on the roof and the working organic garden at grade level.

 The building lowers utility costs in part due to a building envelope consisting of highly insulated walls and roofs combined with 600 high performance windows.
 The escalator slows down when no one is using it, thereby reducing energy usage by as much as 30 percent when compared to standard models.

 A sophisticated computerized Intelli-Building Automated Building Controls System with over five miles of wire and conduit controls the energy efficient HVAC mechanical system that allows for individualized control of tenant spaces and increased occupant comfort.
 CO_{2} sensors and motion sensors in each of the 250 plus comfort zones insure the tenants are breathing fresh air, along with saving energy.
 Variable speed frequency drives (VFDs) control every pump and blower motor averaging a 30% savings over conventional systems.
 Building engineers operate the building via laptops and tablets thru standard web browsers.

 Non-toxic construction materials and coatings improve the indoor air quality.

 Features

-The Green Exchange has a variety of unique features, including a sky garden, an on-site restaurant, an expansive meeting & event space, a rooftop apiary featuring five beehives, and an adjacent urban farm that provides food for the on-site restaurant and tenants of the building.
+The Green Exchange has a variety of features, including a sky garden, an on-site restaurant, an expansive meeting & event space, a rooftop apiary featuring five beehives, and an adjacent urban farm that provides food for the on-site restaurant and tenants of the building.